AKstudios/wunderground_api/README.md

 # wunderground_api
-Python script to extract historical hourly weather data from any weather station and between any two dates.
+Python script to extract historical hourly weather data from any personal weather station on Wunderground and between any two dates.

 ## Prerequistes
 - Python 3.6+ (for pyppeteer & asyncio)